-The CTE plans a variety of events and programs to help faculty strengthen and diversify their teaching skills, to engage in interdisciplinary conversations, and to use assessment strateties to improve student learning.
+The Center for Teaching Excellence (CTE) plans a variety of events and programs to help faculty strengthen and diversify their teaching skills, to engage in interdisciplinary conversations, and to use assessment strateties to improve student learning.
+View our Fall 2016 programs.

 The CTE currently provides two kinds of faculty mentoring.
 In concert with the Dean's Office, the CTE offers a series of discussions and workshops for orienting new faculty to the Saint Anselm Campus.
 The CTE also sponsors a New Faculty Mentoring Program, in which new tenure-track and three-year faculty members are paired with tenured colleagues as resource people.